amdt/sunset/README.rst

   + ``%H`` returns the current hour of the day in 24-hour time.
   + ``%M`` returns the current minute of the hour.

-Note: If your system's |strftime()| differs, please open an issue on the Github page at: http://github.com/amdt/sunset/issues with details.
+Note: If your system's |strftime()| differs, please `open an issue on the project's GitHub page`_ with details.

+.. _`open an issue on the project's GitHub page`: http://github.com/amdt/sunset/issues

 Recommended:
 ~~~~~~~~~~~~